RunielN597/faerieringgames/content/games/bluffs/bluffs_rules.md

 - 20 Land Tiles; 5 of each type
 - 8 Faerie Cubes

+There's 10 with only 1 triangle of each of the two colors on them and 3 of the other, and 10 with 2 of each, which are further divided into "split" tiles and "cross" tiles.

 ## Goal

 Have more points than the opponent when the game ends.